slerman12/Help-me/2-Opposing-views.md

 #### Warmth, nature, and organic-type foods
 -->

 I didn’t eat steak, because of course they couldn’t afford it.
 Could you imagine if hospitals served grassfed, grass-finished organic steak?
 I was on a PhD student budget and spent my salary, despite savings, on mostly just steak/fish (with some Paleo leniency) and gas each month.
 But hospitals spend their wealth on drugs and chocolate Ensures.
 And that’s when my hair fell out, and my eczema started returning.
 That's point 2.
 (Glossing over the environment-setting point, nature, fresh air, hiking, camping, etc.).
-That last point, hidden in the parenthetical, deserves its own book, and might be getting one.
+That last point, hidden in the parenthetical, deserves its own book.

 #### Kids